almiao/cursor-live/README.md

 - Cursor must be installed and accessible via command line (`cursor` command)
 - For Windows/Linux: `psutil` package is required for process management
 - Proper permissions for AppleScript execution on macOS

+## Network Access

+The server automatically detects and displays both local and LAN access URLs:

+- **Local access**: `http://localhost:5004` (for the same machine)
+- **LAN access**: `http://192.168.x.x:5004` (for other devices on the same network)

+The LAN IP address is automatically detected and displayed in:
+- Server startup console output
+- Web interface header (as a chip with WiFi icon)
+- API endpoint `/api/server/info`

+This allows easy access from mobile devices or other computers on the same network.

 ## Features